The Concept of One, Absolute Decision-Maker Buyer – The Economic Buyer – is Dead

 - Pricing suppression.
 All stakeholders can agree that they don’t want to pay too much.
 (In fact, often it’s the only thing they can agree on.)
 It’s the easiest lever for reps to pull, and it’s a crutch when they can’t build consensus.
 Translating a solution’s value differently to align with the needs of different stakeholders is hard.

-In the next few weeks we'll go deeper into how consensus buying impacts sales organizations – the sales leaders, field reps, and sales enablement teams who are trying to make the number.
-We believe reps need to be armed with a new toolset, skillset, and mindset to effectively align all the buyers on the problems AND the solutions.
+The reality of consensus buying is significantly impacting sales organizations – the sales leaders, field reps, and sales enablement teams who are trying to make the number.
+The best modern sellers are armed with a new toolset, skillset, and mindset to effectively align all the buyers on the problem AND the solution.

-To get ahead of this 2019 trend and gain access to our findings, contact us today.
-We're a sales consulting firm that provides sales enablement training and services that delivers the best customized solutions to help clients improve their skills to sell smarter.
+To get ahead of this trend and gain access to our findings, contact us today.

 About The Author